In JavaScript, variables are data containers that allow us to store and manipulate values throughout the execution of a program.

 }

-JavaScript generates a ReferenceError, with the message a is not defined.
+JavaScript throws a ReferenceError, with the message a is not defined.

-This means that the JavaScript engine cannot find the variable in the current scope or any upper scope (meaning it has no idea what you’re talking about).
+That is, the JavaScript engine cannot find the variable in the current scope or any upper scope (it has no idea what you’re talking about).

 What happens if we access a variable in the TDZ?